deriv-com/deriv-app/.github/pull_request_template.md

 ## Changes:

-Please replace this line with a summary of the change and which issue is fixed below.
+Please provide a summary of the change below:

 ### Testing Steps
 ```gherkin